6 Sep 2023

 Medical Science Liaison Responsibilities

 A significant portion of an MSL's role involves connecting with Key Opinion Leaders (KOLs) and engaging them for the company's varied objectives.
-They also collect insights and effectively communicate medical and scientific data to different stakeholders of the healthcare landscape.
+They collect insights from these interactions, contributing valuable input for strategic decision-making.
+Medical affairs and commercial teams use these insights to inform critical decisions and shape the overall direction.

 Rapid Information Response